Education in Mongolia: Pre-modern times

 Education in Mongolia traditionally was controlled by the Buddhist monasteries and was limited to monks.
 Tibetan was the language of instruction, the canonical, and liturgical language, and it was used at the lower levels of education.
 Higher-level education was available in the major monasteries, and often many years were required to complete formal degrees, which included training in logic and debate.
 With the exception of medicine, which involved extensive pharmacopeia and training in herbal medicines, higher education was esoteric and unworldly.
 Major monasteries supported four colleges: philosophy, doctrine, and protocol; medicine; mathematics, astrology, and divination; and demonology and demon suppression.
 In the early 20th century, officials and wealthy families hired tutors for their children.
 Government offices operated informal apprenticeships that taught the intricacies of written records, standard forms, and accounting.
 Official Mongolian sources, which tended to depict the prerevolutionary period as one of total backwardness, probably underestimated the level of literacy, but it was undoubtedly low.

 The earliest example of public education in Mongolia is a secular school set up by the Buddhist monk and poet Dazan Ravjaa at the Khamar Monastery in the 1820s.

-1911-1921 period
+Independence (1911–1921)

 Secular education began soon after the collapse of the Manchu Qing authority in 1911.
 A Mongol-language school under Russian auspices opened in Yihe Huree in 1912; much of the teaching of the 47 pupils was done by Buryat Mongols from Siberia.
 In the same year, a military school with Russian instructors opened.
-By 1914 a school teaching Russian to Mongolian children were operating in the capital.
+By 1914, a school teaching Russian to Mongolian children were operating in the capital.
 Its graduates, in a pattern that was to become familiar, went to cities in Russia for further education.
 Perhaps in response to the challenge of the few secular schools, monasteries in the 1920s ran schools for boys who did not have to take monastic vows.
 Such schools used the Mongol language and the curricula had heavily religious content.